 Avatars That Reduce Real-World Self-Consciousness

 When you go to the gym, sometimes you feel self-conscious.
-It can be because of your body or what you think about it, or that you don’t know how to use the equipment.
+It can be because of your body or what you think about it, or because you don’t know how to use the equipment.
 Sometimes people feel like they are the only ones there.
 It would help if you did not let these feelings stop you from going to the gym because it is good for your health.

 VR is a new way to work out.
 With it, people have avatars.
 These avatars can help them feel better about themselves and be more confident.
 They can also talk to other people in VR and make friends.